FREQUENTLY ASKED QUESTIONS

 Yes, question done.
 But seriously it is hugely important.
-LinkedIn themselves did some research and found that you’re eleven times more likely to be viewed if your profile contains a photograph!
-Eleven times!
+LinkedIn themselves did some research and found that you’re twenty one times more likely to be viewed if your profile contains a photograph!
+Twenty one times!

 It also appears that you’re not the only one to think less of someone when you view their profile, as 86% of people polled on LinkedIn said they don’t trust someone they cannot see (that includes avatars and logos too!)

 What face to face events should I go to?

 If you had the time you could spend your life at a networking event over breakfast, lunch and dinner but you would probably be bust pretty soon.